EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 | Currency: Dollar $ | [Price category](https://estellegvl.github.io/Around-the-World/price): 4 |

 Going to Puerto Rico started as a surprise gift idea for my partner's 30th birthday.
-There are not that many destinations relatively close to Connecticut in the US that are warm and accessible in early January.
-A quick look at google [flights](https://www.google.com/travel/explore?tfs=CBwQAxoOagwIAhIIL20vMGYybmYaDnIMCAISCC9tLzBmMm5mQAFIAXACggELCP___________wGYAQE&tfu=GgA&tcfs=UgRgAXgB) and I knew I wanted to fo somewhere in the Carribeans.
+There are not that many destinations relatively close to Connecticut (US) that are warm and accessible in early January.
+A quick look at google [flights](https://www.google.com/travel/explore?tfs=CBwQAxoOagwIAhIIL20vMGYybmYaDnIMCAISCC9tLzBmMm5mQAFIAXACggELCP___________wGYAQE&tfu=GgA&tcfs=UgRgAXgB) and I knew I wanted to fly somewhere in the Carribeans.
 I spoke with a friend from Costa Rica who told me that I would need more than a week to explore his country but recommended Cuba or Puerto Rico instead.
 Because my partner is a US citizen (and I'm on a visa), I realised quickly that Cuba would be a more difficult destination.
 Puerto Rico it would be!

 <br>